dalibo/emaj/docs/en/extractionFunctions.rst

 The function returns the number of generated statements (not including comments and transaction management statements).

-The tables group may be in *IDLE* state while the function is called.
+The tables group may be in *IDLE* or in *LOGGING* state while the function is called.

 In order to generate the script, all tables must have an explicit *PRIMARY KEY*.